elena19m/cloud-courses/website/docs/common/ids/_suricata.md

   OpenStack network (which is the External Network), while `virbr-labs` is the bridge that connects the virtual machines (which is our Internal Network);
   * three virtual machines that are connected to the `virbr-labs` bridge
-  interface: VM1 is an Debian webserver, VM2 and VM3 are CentOS systems;
+  interface: VM1 is a Debian webserver, VM2 and VM3 are CentOS systems;

 Using virtual machines, the topology presented above simulates a small network.
 The traffic we want to monitor is the one that flows through the `virbr-labs` network adapter.
-Thus, we will install Suricata in the base virtual machine and will configure it to inspect the traffic that flow through `virtbr-labs`.
+Thus, we will install Suricata in the base virtual machine and will configure it to inspect the traffic that flows through `virbr-labs`.
 We will consider our internal network `192.168.100.0/24`.

 ### Install Suricata